moappi/json-filter/README.md

 		"someother":"stuff",
 		"plusthis":"stuff"
     	    },
-    	    "filterout":"you shouldn't see this property"
+    	    "filterout":"you won't see this property"
         }));
 ```